binarybottle/optimize_layouts/utilities/keyboards/README_keyboards.md

   Use multi-objective optimization (MOO, with Engram-7 scoring objectives) to find a Pareto front of equally viable, 14-letter/key layout candidates.
-    1. To parallelize the branch-and-bound, depth-first search: constrain the most frequent letter to the 7 top keys on the right side, then constrain the next 3 letters to the remaining 13 of 14 keys on both sides.
+    1. To parallelize the branch-and-bound, depth-first search: constrain the most frequent letter to the right side of the keyboard while constraining the next 3 letters to the remaining 13 of the top 14 keys on both sides.
        Create a configuration file for each of the (12,012) possible arrangements of 4 in 14.
        ``generate_configs1.py``
     2. For each of the 12,012 configuration files, use MOO to optimally arrange 10 letters in the 10 available of 14 keys.
-The result is 12,012 Pareto fronts, each with 50-150 solutions.
+The result is 12,012 Pareto fronts, each with many solutions.
-       ``run_jobs_local.py``
+       ``run_jobs.py``
     3. Select the global Pareto front of MOO solutions from the 14-letter/key layouts.
        ``select_global_moo_solutions.py``
 2. Optimally arrange the remaining letters.